 The Argus II is currently approved for RP patients with bare or no light perception in the US, and in Europe for severe to profound vision loss due to outer retinal degeneration, such as from RP, choroideremia, and other similar conditions.
 The number of people who are legally blind due to RP is estimated to be about 25,000 in the US, 42,000 in Europe, and about 375,000 total worldwide.
 A subset of these patients would be eligible for the Argus II since the approved baseline vision for the Argus II is worse than legally blind (20/200).
+We commissioned 3rd party market research for the size of the RP market that resulted in an estimate of approximately 1,500 patients in the U.S. with advanced RP that could be treated with the Argus II given the eligibility criteria of our label.

 We believe an opportunity exists to expand the use of our Argus II technology to better sighted individuals with RP who are currently not being treated.
-To achieve this market expansion, we plan to request a label expansion from the FDA and are undertaking multiple development efforts to improve the technology's performance, including:
+To achieve this market expansion, we have taken steps to request US label expansion with FDA and endeavor to improve the technology's performance, including:

-- Clinical trials with better-vision individuals; - Development of advanced retina stimulation techniques that we believe can improve the quality or usefulness of the vision provided by Argus II; - Redesign of the externals (glasses, camera, and video processing unit) that will provide a next-generation platform capable of supporting the commercial implementation of improved image processing capabilities and advanced retina stimulation techniques in late 2018 or 2019.
+- Clinical trials with better-vision individuals: - Development of advanced retina stimulation techniques that we believe can improve the quality or usefulness of the vision provided by Argus II; - Redesigns of the externals (glasses, camera, and video processing unit) that will provide a next-generation platform capable of supporting the commercial implementation of improved image processing capabilities and advanced retina stimulation techniques in late 2018 or 2019.

-We believe we can further expand our market to include nearly all profoundly blind individuals, other than those who are blind due to preventable diseases or due to brain damage, by developing a visual cortical prosthesis.
+We believe that we can further expand our market to include nearly all profoundly blind individuals, other than those who are blind due to preventable diseases or due to brain damage, by developing a visual cortical prosthesis.
 We refer to this product as the Orion visual prosthesis system.
 We estimate that there are approximately 5.8 million people worldwide who are legally blind due to causes other than preventable conditions, RP or AMD.
+We commissioned 3 rd party market research for the potential market for Orion that resulted in initial estimates of over 500,000 individuals in the U.S. who are legally blind due to Glaucoma, Diabetic Retinopathy, Optic Nerve Disease and Eye Trauma and a potential U.S. addressable market of more than 70,000 individuals from this population with vision defined as bare light or no light perception.
 If approved for marketing, the FDA and other regulatory agencies will determine the subset of these patients who are eligible for the Orion.